calebjedhugo/stories-backend/README.md

 Each non-`auth` endpoint is validated by the files in `./validation`. `auth` endpoints are validated in their own way within the code.

 Each user is either assigned the role `user` or `admin`.
-Only an admin can create an admin
+Only an admin can create an admin.

 The code for each endpoint is found in `./routes`.

-To run this server locally, you will need a PostgreSQL server running and the following variable in a `.env` file located at the root:
+To run this server locally, you will need a PostgreSQL server running and the following variables in a `.env` file located at the root:

 * PORT=3000
 * env=dev